Fidelisaboke/slideia/README.md

-# slideia
+# Slideia

-AI-powered slide generator that creates slide templates from scratch.

 ## Project Overview

-slideia is an open-source Python package and service for generating presentation slide decks using large language models (LLMs).
+Slideia is an open-source Python package and service for generating presentation slide decks using large language models (LLMs).
 It can propose outlines, draft slide content, and export to PowerPoint, all via API, CLI, or MCP protocol.

 ## Tech Stack